 College and University Educators Workshop

 Each year, CFR welcomes a limited number of college and university student groups to its New York headquarters and Washington, DC, office to learn about the organization and meet with CFR fellows and staff.
-Briefings may include an overview of CFR and its mission, a foreign policy discussion with a CFR expert, or a short presentation on job and internship opportunities.
+Briefings may include an overview of CFR and its mission, a foreign policy discussion with a CFR expert or Foreign Affairs editor, or a short presentation on job and internship opportunities.
 A minimum of twenty students is required to arrange a visit, and briefings are scheduled on a first-come, first-served basis.
-For more information, email firstname.lastname@example.org.
+For more information and to apply, please fill out the CFR Briefing Request Form.

 CFR Campus participates in academic conferences across the country by hosting exhibitions, meetings, and workshops.
 Meet CFR representatives and learn more about our resources at these upcoming conferences.